Lawyers

 Plaintiff cases

 Certified as Class Counsel for a class of employees who used the federal and Georgia RICO statutes to sue their employer for hiring illegal workers.
 The case made numerous appearances in the U.S. Court of Appeals for the Eleventh Circuit and was argued in the U.S. Supreme Court.
-In 2009, Ronan successfully argued the case in the Eleventh Circuit, convincing the Court of Appeals to reverse the denial of class certification and achieving a settlement of $18 million.
+In 2009, Ronan successfully argued the case in the Eleventh Circuit, convincing the Court of Appeals to reverse the denial of class certification.
+After that decision, Ronan and a team of Bondurant lawyers helped negotiate a settlement of $18 million for the class.

 Represented a major home builder in a bet-the-company case to pursue a declaratory judgment that the home builder had not defaulted on hundreds of millions of dollars in bonds.
 Successfully forestalled claims for default on the terms of the bonds or under the Trust Indenture Act.